 The Long Goodbye, by Chandler.
 Chandler is great, period.
 Having one of his books in this lists validates other books I'd never consider...
 Even though you can't have a Chandler and don't have a Hammett.
 You can't go wrong with a book by Hammett, I'd probably pick The Maltese Falcon.
 A classic.

 Of course, there are some books that I'd personally treat to a Bradbury process...
 Catcher in the Rye and On the Road are two books I was looking forward to reading (not being English-based meant I didn't get to read them on high school) and found dull.
 I guess read in a different context would have made it different, but I couldn't see all the praise.
-Personal opinion, though.RBerenguel, about 7 years ago
+Personal opinion, though.RBerenguel, over 7 years ago

 ISS Commander Chris Hadfield Covers ‘Space Oddity’ in Space

 When I was young, I just thought astronauts were lucky people who got to go to space.
-It wasn't until I got older and read through their bios (and such books as, The Right Stuff), that I realized they were actual uber-men/women...not only good at operating a space shuttle, but at a hundred other skills that may be needed when you're in space, including musical performances.danso, almost 8 years ago
+It wasn't until I got older and read through their bios (and such books as, The Right Stuff), that I realized they were actual uber-men/women...not only good at operating a space shuttle, but at a hundred other skills that may be needed when you're in space, including musical performances.danso, about 8 years ago

 Mercury-Redstone 1 - The four inch flight